-1. Wineries in conjunction with on-site viticulture, upon a showing that processing of wine is from grapes grown on the subject farm or in the local region.
+1. Wineries in conjunction with on-site viticulture, upon a showing that processing of wine is from

 - 2. Wine sales/tasting rooms, in conjunction with an on-site winery. - 3.
 Fruits and produce stands upon a showing that: - a.
 Sales will be limited to agricultural products raised on the subject farm and other farms in the local region, and - b.
 The stand complies with licensing requirements of the Food and Dairy Division of the Oregon Department of Agriculture. - 4.
 Agricultural product processing and packaging upon demonstration that the processing will be limited to products grown primarily on the subject farm and sized to the subject operation. - 5.
 Fish hatcheries and Aquaculture. - 6.
 Boarding of horses.
 Findings shall be made on property characteristics, parcel size and impacts to neighbors, and shall specify the maximum number of horses based on those findings and the number of recommended animal units provided in the documentation by the OSU Extension Offices and the Natural Resource Conservation Service for the geographic area the application is located within.